 - file changes in the local file system;

 - file changes in an FTP server;

 - published JMS messages; and

 - changes in an RSS feed.

 - adding an alias on long URLs.

-Continue reading the next pages to see a more detailed guide for each endpoint type.
+Continue reading this section to see a more detailed guide for each endpoint type.